tornadocash/relayers-contest/README.md

 If your node responds to all requests and sustains all DDoS attacks, you might just win the contest.

-Disclaimer: Please consult with your legal and tax advisor regarding running a relayer in your jurisdiction.
+Disclaimer: Please consult with legal and tax advisors regarding the compliance of running a relayer service in your jurisdiction.
+The authors of this project bear no responsibility.

 USE AT YOUR OWN RISK.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.